-When I posted the no-knead English Muffin batter bread recipe last week, I was poking thru my archives to find my recipe for no-knead batter rolls, and much to my surprise, I realized I never posted it.
+When I posted the no-knead English Muffin batter bread recipe, I was poking thru my archives to find my recipe for no-knead batter rolls, and much to my surprise, I realized I never posted it.

 I suppose it’s possible that it’s just hiding super well, skulking around in the shadows of the archives, but I kind of doubt it.

 Anyway, I thought this should be rectified, so I mixed up a batch on two separate days for photographing purposes, and my kids were highly gratified.

 Like the English Muffin bread batter, this soft dough/batter just needs to be mixed well (a stand mixer is super helpful), and then left to rise…no kneading necessary!